LeetLLM

 What the system must handle

-Before drawing boxes, let's list the concrete responsibilities:
+Before drawing boxes, list the concrete responsibilities:

 • Candidate state: Maintain external candidate actions, tool observations, and evaluator results needed for search and audit, without assuming access to a model's hidden scratchpad.